LoHertel/lost-in-cupboard/README.md

 *If the output is empty, follow this section, otherwise go to the next section for cloning the repository.*

 Install `pipenv` if you don't have it yet.
-This command can help you get started:
+This command can help you getting started:
 ```bash
 pip install --user pipenv
 ```
-You could find more installation options for `pipenv` [here](https://pypi.org/project/pipenv/#installation).
+You could find more installation options for `pipenv` [here](https://pipenv.pypa.io/en/latest/installation.html).

 **Clone Repository**